-In addition, the Company also places importance to the right of shareholders to attend and vote in the shareholders' meetings to make decisions on significant matters of the Company, such as, election and removal of directors, determination of directors' remuneration, appointment of auditor, approval/non-approval of dividend payment, capital increase and issuance of new securities, as well as, posting questions or expressing opinions on issues reported by the Company's directors or requested for approval from the shareholders' meeting.
+The Board of Directors has reviewed and approved Good The Company is well aware of its duties to equally treat and to make decisions on significant matters of the Company, such as, election and removal of directors, determination of directors' The corporate secretary has communicated and followed up remuneration, appointment of auditor, approval/non-approval via email and group line for managements and employees to of dividend payment, capital increase and issuance of new comply with the good corporate governance policy every year. securities, as well as, posting questions or expressing opinions on issues reported by the Company's directors or requested for approval from the shareholders' meeting, etc.

-Shareholders' Meetings

-Shareholders ("AGM") once a year and within 4 months from the end of the fiscal year.
-In the case of urgency and necessity that requires proposal of special agendas, which affects or concerns the shareholders' benefits, or relates to the applicable conditions, regulations, and laws and that approval of the shareholders is needed, the Company shall call an Extraordinary General Meeting of Shareholders for such matter.

-Furthermore, in order to facilitate the shareholders who are institutional investors or custodians, the Company shall enable such shareholders to verify their names, information, and supporting documents, and to register for the meeting in taken to verify information and documents on the date of the shareholders whose names were listed in the shareholders and inspect the vote counting during the whole session of the meeting, and the Company also permits minority shareholders who volunteer to witness the vote counting for the 2021 AGM which was held on Wednesday 28 April 2021 at 15.00 via electronic system ("E - AGM") In this regard, the Company proceeded with the AGM in accordance with the Public Limited Company Act B.E.
-2535 (1992), the Securities and Exchange Act B.E.
-2551 (2008) including the regulations of the Stock Exchange of Thailand and the regulations of the Office of the Securities and Exchange Commission so that the meeting is held in compliance with the relevant laws and regulations, and the AGM standard assessment and to proceed AGM as follows:
+governing body in creating sustainable values for the business, The Company shall organize the Annual General Meeting of and also concluded the assessment of CG Code compliance.
+Shareholders ("AGM") once a year and within 4 months from For the remaining principles, managements have been assigned the end of the fiscal year.
+In the case of urgency and necessity to prepare the plans and to occasionally report to the Board of that requires proposal of special agendas, which affects or Directors.
+The Board of Directors will review the implementation concerns the shareholders' benefits, or relates to the applicable of CG Code principles, to the extent appropriate for the conditions, regulations, and laws and that approval of the shareholders is needed, the Company shall call an Extraordinary operations as well as acknowledged and reviewed the Company's Furthermore, in order to facilitate the shareholders who are institutional investors or custodians, the Company shall enable 3.
+The Board of Directors and sub-committees made an annual such shareholders to verify their names, information, and self-assessment and acknowledged the results of the annual supporting documents, and to register for the meeting in advance, in order to save time and shorten the procedures 4.
+Currently, internal corruption control is an adequacy, any taken to verify information and documents on the date of the score of AGM Checklist.
+Excellent score of CGR Score and meeting, and the Company also permits minority shareholders who volunteer to witness the vote counting for the 2022 AGM which was held on Tuesday 26 April 2022 at 14.00 hours via electronic system ("E-AGM") In this regard, the Company regulations, and the AGM standard as follows:

+Corporate Governance Policy